tamusjroyce/juliusjs/README.md

 This is a fork.
 It is recommended to navigate to https://github.com/tamusjroyce/julius.git, which pulls in this project via a submodule.
 That way julius.js and julius.wasm can be upgraded to the latest version.

+This is alpha.
+I am hoping, after all testing is complete, I am able to do a push request into a branch on Julius.

 JuliusJS
 ====